Equidistribution and counting under equilibrium states in negative curvature and trees. Applications to non-Archimedean Diophantine approximation: Computations of Bowen-Margulis measures for simplicial trees

-This statement is similar to the well-known fact that in pinched but variable curvature, the Bowen-Margulis measure is generally not absolutely continuous with respect to Sasaki's Riemannian measure on the unit tangent bundle (it would then be proportional by ergodicity of the geodesic flow in the lattice case). \erema
+This statement is coherent with the well-known fact that in pinched but variable curvature, the Bowen-Margulis measure is generally not absolutely continuous with respect to Sasaki's Riemannian measure on the unit tangent bundle (they would then be proportional by ergodicity of the geodesic flow in the lattice case). \erema